xydeep21/Machine-leanring-model/README.md

-# Machine-leanring-based-on-R
+# Machine-learning-based-on-R or Python
-This repository contains machine leanring models based on R
+This repository contains machine learning models based on R or Python with a simple dataset The idea is to understand the model, how to build up a model, how to build a model based on its algorithm, how to use build-in packages,how to deal with the variance and bias trade-off, and how to evaluate different models.